-The work on synchronizing the various lexicons originated as part of the activity of the TextLink COST action (2014–2018) and is currently supported by the project Anaphoricity in Connectives: From corpus analysis to lexical description and consequences for discourse parsing, funded by the DFG under project number 323949969.
-For questions or requests to add or modify lexicons, please contact firstname.lastname@example.org.
+The work on synchronizing the various lexicons originated as part of the activity of the TextLink COST action (2014–2018) and was subsequently supported by the DFG-funded project Anaphoricity in Connectives: From corpus analysis to lexical description and consequences for discourse parsing (2016-2021).

 Prof. Dr. Manfred Stede

 Universität Potsdam – Department of Linguistics

 This web application enables you to browse several lexicons, or word databases, of connectives, also called discourse markers.